Table of Contents

 While working with a government entity may be a lucrative opportunity, many SMEs have to fund upfront costs and other operating expenses before being able to take on a project.
 They also have to wait for the government to pay invoices — which can take one to two months.
 Government contract financing helps businesses obtain the working capital they need to successfully put together bids and monetize invoices after the contracts are completed.

 The best financing option ultimately depends on your business’s unique situation.
-For instance, if the business needs immediate capital but has minimal assets, factoring could be a good option.
+For instance, if the business needs immediate capital but has minimal assets, factoring can be a good option.
 If the company has at least $1 million in eligible assets, including inventory and accounts receivable, and these assets are not pledged to another lender, asset-based lending could be a good choice.
-If your business meets SBA requisites– a 680 or higher credit score, two or more years in business, sufficient equity, etc.– such a loan may be a good option.
+If your business meets SBA requisites– two or more years in business, sufficient equity, etc.– such a loan or revolving facility may be a good option.

 Sometimes known as accounts receivable factoring or invoice financing, factoring is a quick way to monetize outstanding invoices at a discount by selling them to a bank or a specialized factoring company.